Reviewing Huize (HUIZ) and Its Rivals

-Huize (NASDAQ: HUIZ) is one of 34 public companies in the “Insurance agents, brokers, & service” industry, but how does it weigh in compared to its competitors?
-We will compare Huize to similar companies based on the strength of its dividends, profitability, institutional ownership, analyst recommendations, risk, earnings and valuation.
+Huize (NASDAQ: HUIZ) is one of 35 public companies in the “Insurance agents, brokers, & service” industry, but how does it weigh in compared to its peers?
+We will compare Huize to similar businesses based on the strength of its risk, analyst recommendations, valuation, dividends, institutional ownership, earnings and profitability.

 Profitability

-This table compares Huize and its competitors’ net margins, return on equity and return on assets.
+This table compares Huize and its peers’ net margins, return on equity and return on assets.

 |Net Margins